ewewukek/f__k-rkn/README.md

-shinks ips to /16 networks and writes them to stdout as openvpn's push route commands
+shrinks ips to /16 networks and writes them to stdout as openvpn's push route commands